 Same goes if you’re purchasing a rental property in another country.
 You’ll need a personal operating account to support that investment.
 If the investment you plan is in a business, then you may need a corporate account.

-If opening an offshore bank account is part of your asset protection and diversification plan, here are variables to consider… ways offshore banks compete and distinguish themselves:
+If an offshore bank account is part of your asset protection and diversification plan, here are variables to consider… ways offshore banks compete and distinguish themselves:

 Required Minimum Investment